one too many - suicide prevention and awareness

-Victim Advocates assist civilians and active duty victims of domestic violence by advocating for their safety and by providing emotional support, crisis intervention and community referrals.
+Victim Advocates assist civilians and active duty victims of domestic violence by advocating for their safety and providing emotional support, crisis intervention, and community referrals.

-Victim Advocates are available 24 hours a day, 7 days a week, to assist military spouses, civilians and active duty victims of domestic violence and/or spousal sexual assault.
-It is our responsibility to advocate for the safety of our victims and provide guidance, emotional support, crisis intervention and information and community referrals.
+Victim Advocates are available 24 hours a day, seven days a week, to assist military spouses, civilians, and active duty victims of domestic violence or spousal sexual assault.
+Our responsibility is to advocate for our victims' safety and provide guidance, emotional support, crisis intervention, and information and community referrals.

 EXCEPTIONS TO RESTRICTED REPORTING MAY INCLUDE:

 - If you state that your life is in serious danger or if you threaten a life of another person.

 - If the welfare or safety of children is threatened.

 - If you notify the offender that you are making a report.